btholt/complete-intro-to-react-v8/lessons/07-end-of-intro/B-ways-to-expand-your-app.md

 ## Play with other tools

-I showed you how to use Parcel but consider trying one of the newer build systems like [Vite], [Snowpack], [ESBuild], or any of the others.
+I showed you how to use Vite but consider trying one of the newer build systems like [Parcel], [Snowpack], [ESBuild], or any of the others.
 You could also use one of the popular mainstays like [Webpack][webpack] or [Rollup][rollup].

 ## Let me know

 Please!
 Let's share all the great apps we make here so we can provide inspirations for others and get some high fives on the cool work we do.

-If you have a cool project you're particularly proud of, open a PR on this repo so that we all can see it!
-[Community repo][comm].
+Tweet it out and let me know.

 [pf]: https://www.petfinder.com/developers/
 [pf-sdk]: https://github.com/petfinder-com/petfinder-js-sdk